Oswaldo Cabrera Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 23rd in MLB.
+- The Tigers pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Tigers have a 4.56 team ERA that ranks 20th across all MLB pitching staffs.
+- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.55).

 © 2023 Data Skrive.
 All rights reserved.